Kotagi/swingtradev2/README.md

 # SwingTradeV1

-A lightweight pipeline to download, clean, and validate historical stock data for algorithmic trading research.
+A lightweight pipeline to download, clean, backtest, and (soon) model historical stock data for algorithmic trading research.

 ---